| Title: | Landmark Prediction of a Survival Outcome |

 This function calculates the Brier score given the data (truth) and corresponding estimated probabilities.

-BS.landmark(t0, tau, data, short = TRUE, weight=NULL)
+BS.landmark(t0, tau, data, weight=NULL)BS.landmark(t0, tau, data, weight=NULL)

 t0 |

-the landmark time. |
+The landmark time. |

 tau |